apache/flink/docs/dev/stream/state/state.md

 **Notes:**

 - The state backends store the timestamp of last modification along with the user value, which means that enabling this feature increases consumption of state storage.

-- As of current implementation the state storage is cleaned up of expired value only on its explicit read access per key, e.g. calling `ValueState.value()`.
+Heap state backend stores an additional java object with a reference to the user state object and a primitive long in memory.
+RocksDB state backend adds 8 bytes per stored value, list entry or map entry.

+- Currently expired values are only removed when they are read out explicitly, e.g. by calling ValueState.value().
+Note that this means that under the current implementation if expired state is not read, it won't be removed, possibly leading to ever growing state.
-This might change in future releases, e.g. additional strategies might be added in background to speed up cleanup.
+This should change in future releases.
+Additional strategies should be added that clean up expired state automatically in the background.

-- Only *processing time* scale is currently supported for TTL.
+- Only TTLs in reference to *processing time* are currently supported.

-- Trying to restore state, which was previously configured without TTL, using TTL enabled descriptor or vice versa will lead to compatibility failure.
+- Trying to restore state, which was previously configured without TTL, using TTL enabled descriptor or vice versa will lead to compatibility failure and `StateMigrationException`.

 - The TTL configuration is not part of check- or savepoint but rather a way how Flink treats it in the currently running job.